-Dr. Donald Sandercock specializes in orthopedics/orthopedic surgery and practices in Mattoon, IL.
-Dr. Sandercock attended medical school at A.T.
+Dr. Donald Sandercock works as an orthopedic surgeon.
+Dr. Sandercock is a graduate of A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-He is an in-network provider for Medicare insurance.
+He accepts Medicare insurance.

-Dr. Jeremy Stevens is an orthopedist.
-He is in-network for Medicare insurance.
-Dr. Stevens attended medical school at the University of Illinois College of Medicine at Chicago.
+Dr. Jeremy Stevens' specialty is orthopedics/orthopedic surgery.
+Dr. Stevens is in-network for Medicare insurance.
+He is a graduate of the University of Illinois College of Medicine at Chicago.

 Conditions / Treatments